Horlarwumhe/glass/docs/glass.rst

 Working with database
 -----------------------

-glass does not come with ORM.
-You can use sqlalchemy,ponyorm,sqlobject or use pure SQL using sqlite3
+Glass does not come with ORM.
+You can use sqlalchemy,ponyorm,sqlobject or use pure SQL using sqlite3 .

 Full example